bearddan2000/java-web-gradle-blade-api/README.md

-# java-web-maven-blade-api
+# java-web-gradle-blade-api

 ## Description
-A POC for blade framework rendering html page intercepted with middleware.
+A POC for blade framework.

 ## Tech stack
 - cors